Who says you need to fly all the way to the South Pacific to find villas over the water? You can get your fix of paradise much closer to home.

 This adults-only, all-inclusive haven includes round-trip airport transfers, onsite watersports, yoga and 24-hour room service.

-With more than 30 overwater bungalows on stilts, this resort has one of the largest collection of Mexico overwater bungalows.
+With more than 30 overwater bungalows on stilts, Palafitos has one of the largest collections of Mexico’s overwater bungalows.
+There’s even a new two-bedroom Presidential Overwater Bungalow, which includes a fully equipped kitchen!

-And unlike the Rosewood (#7) and Banyan Tree (#9), the Palafitos overwater bungalows perch right over the Caribbean Sea.
+And unlike the Rosewood (#7) and Banyan Tree (#9), Palafitos’ overwater bungalows perch right over the Caribbean Sea.

 What to do if you want to leave your hotel?